rcsoyer/console-game/README.md

 #### IntelliJ IDEA

-Configure the project to point to a JDK 15 available on the local machine enabling JDK preview feature.
+* Configure the project to point to a JDK 15 available on the local machine enabling JDK preview feature.
-<br>The project uses Lombok hence it must be enabled Annotation Processors
+* The project uses Lombok hence it must be enabled Annotation Processors.
+* Run the main class [GameApp](src/main/java/org/acme/game/GameApp.java)

 ### Game rules